-4.8 Keys and Locks
+4.7 Keys and Locks

-4.8.1 Key Deposit
+4.7.1 Key Deposit

-Two Post Office box keys are initially issued to each new box customer.
-Except for PO Boxes classified as Group C1, which has no key deposit for the first two keys, box customers must pay a refundable key deposit on each of these keys.
-The refundable key deposit must be paid on each additional key requested under 4.8.2.
-When box service is terminated, the key deposit is refunded to the customer for each key (including additional or replacement keys in 4.8.2) that is returned to the Post Office where the box was issued.
+Two PO Box keys are initially issued to each new box customer.
+Except for new customers in Competitive PO Box groups 30-44, which has no key deposit for the first two keys, box customers must pay a refundable key deposit on each key.
+When box service is terminated, the key deposit is refunded to the customer for each key (including additional keys in 4.7.2) that is returned to the Post Office where the box was issued.

-4.8.2 Additional Key Fee
+4.7.2 Additional Key Fee

-A box customer may obtain additional or replacement keys by submitting Form 1094 and paying the refundable key deposit (see 4.8.1) and the key fee in 4.3b.
-The key fee for additional or replacement keys is not refundable.
+A box customer may obtain additional keys at the Post Office where the box is located by submitting Form 1094 and paying the refundable key deposit (4.7.1) and the non-refundable key fee (see Notice 123-Price List) for each additional key.
 Worn or broken keys are replaced without charge when returned to the Post Office where the box is located.

-4.8.3 Restrictions
+4.7.3 Restrictions

-A customer using a Post Office box may not obtain or use keys other than those issued by the USPS.
+A customer using a POvbox may not obtain or use keys other than those issued by the USPS.

-4.8.4 Lock Replacement
+4.7.4 Lock Replacement

-The primary box customer (box applicant) may request that the Post Office box lock be changed.
-To change the lock, the customer must first pay the applicable lock fee in 4.1.
-Lock fees are charged for replacing keyed locks and combination locks and for re-setting combination locks.
-Lock fees are not refundable.
-Customers may turn in Post Office box keys for the old lock and get a refund of the key deposit.
-Two keys are provided with the new lock, with a refundable deposit for each key charged under 4.8.1.
-Customers may obtain additional keys for the new lock under 4.8.2.
+The box customer may request that the PO Box lock be changed by paying the non-refundable lock replacement fee in (see Notice 123-Price List).
+Lock fees are charged for replacing keyed locks and for re-setting combination locks.
+Customers may turn in PO Box keys for the old lock and get a refund of the key deposit.
+Two keys are provided with the new lock, with a refundable deposit for each key charged under 4.7.1.

+4.7.5 Late Fee Payment

 The lock replacement fee also applies as a late payment charge when the customer renews a box more than 10 days after the renewal due date, whether or not the lock is actually changed.

-4.9 Service Refusal or Termination
+4.8 Service Refusal or Termination

-4.9.1 Refusal
+4.8.1 Refusal or Termination